Moving Forward Program participants BWI and Pedcor awarded funding for new energy-efficient affordable housing developments

 During IHCDA’s November Board of Director’s (BoD) meeting BWI, LLC was approved for funding to begin construction on Posterity Scholar House in Fort Wayne.
 This affordable housing development will provide 44 two-and three extra-large bedroom family units with balconies.
 It will feature a high-tech environment with solar and battery storage as well as electric vehicles with charging stations.

-IHCDA and Energy Systems Network (ESN) introduced this new, innovative program aimed at providing energy efficient affordable housing and transportation at last fall.
-The program is designed to create housing that increases quality of life while decreasing the cost of living for low to moderate income individuals and families.
+IHCDA and Energy Systems Network (ESN) introduced this new, innovative program aimed at providing energy-efficient affordable housing and transportation last fall.
+The program is designed to create housing that increases the quality of life while decreasing the cost of living for low to moderate-income individuals and families.